15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 5. Japan

-- Casino Development: Integrated Resort (IR) model is being introduced to boost tourism and controlled gambling access.
+- Casino Development: The Integrated Resort (IR) model is being introduced to boost tourism and exert control on gambling access.

 - Pachinko: A culturally unique and semi-legal form of gambling, widespread and socially accepted.